kameleyon/ociomcp/README.md

 ## Acknowledgements

-This project is based on the Desktop Commander MCP by Eduard Ruzga.#   o c i o m c p    
+This project is based on the Desktop Commander MCP by Eduard Ruzga.